 We've all heard that exercising helps fight diseases like high blood pressure, cholesterol, cancer, sleep disorders, mood disorders, and obesity.

-In general, people who are physically active during the day have longer, healthier lives.
-Also, there is evidence that your defenses work better.
+In general, people who are physically active during the day live longer, healthier lives.
+Also, there is evidence that their defenses work better.

 Studies have shown that exercise appears to increase the number of certain cells that help boost immune activity and increase lean muscle mass.

-And moderate exercise has been reported to increase certain immune cells, while excessively intense exercise (without adequate rest) increases stress on the body and makes a person more at risk of infection.
+And doing it moderately has been reported to increase certain immune cells, while exercising too intensely (without adequate rest) increases stress on the body and puts a person at greater risk of infection.

-- Tip: Try to get at least 150 minutes of exercise a week.
-You can divide it into 5 sessions of 30 minutes per week.
+- Tip: try to practice at least 150 minutes of exercise a week.
+You can divide it into 5 30-minute sessions per week.

-- Tricks: park farther away, take the stairs instead of the elevator, take a walk with a friend after meals and during breaks at work.
+- Tips: Park further away, take the stairs instead of the elevator, go for a walk with a friend after meals and during work breaks.

-If you feel like you're making progress, you can incorporate strength training as building muscle helps burn more calories compared to cardio alone.
+If you feel like you are making progress, you can incorporate strength training as muscle development helps burn more calories compared to cardio alone.

-But you must learn to crawl before you can run.
+But you must learn to crawl before you run.

-Thanks to previous research on the flu and the increase in data that the current situation has caused, doubts about the effect of being overweight on the immune response are being cleared up.
+Thanks to previous research on the flu and the increase in data caused by the current situation, doubts about the effect of being overweight on the immune response are being clarified.

-If you're overweight and your goal is to stay safe during the pandemic, don't wait for months to pass before you eventually get a vaccine that will make the world a safe place.
+If you are overweight and your goal is to stay safe during the pandemic, don't wait for months to pass to eventually receive a vaccine that will make the world a safe place.

-This plan may not shield you for the following reasons:
+This plan may not protect you for the following reasons:

-- Overweight people are more likely to become infected with a virus, even after being vaccinated.
-Although overweight people have active antibody responses, it is believed that components of T cells (specialized in the immune system) are compromised.
+- Overweight people have a higher chance of becoming infected with a virus, even after being vaccinated.
+Although overweight people have active antibody responses, T cell components (specialized in the immune system) are thought to be compromised.

-- When young people gain weight, they experience metabolic changes that affect their cells (including immune cells), similar to older people.
-Consequently, an overweight 25-year-old can have the same immune response as a healthy 85-year-old.
+- When young people gain weight, they experience changes in metabolism that affect their cells (including immune cells), similar to older people.
+Consequently, an overweight 25-year-old may have the same immune response as a healthy 85-year-old.

-With time, science will reveal more information about it.
+Over time, science will reveal more information about this.